JaquizeIsaac/reading-notes/Code 201 - Foundations of Software Development/class-03.md

 > Give an example of when a Loop is useful in JavaScript.

 * A loop in JavaScript is useful when you have a repetitive task.
 Imagine you're packing boxes with products in a warehouse.
 You have a list of items to put in each box.
 Instead of doing it one by one, you can use a loop to repeat the process: "Put the next item in the box" until you've packed all the items.
 A loop is like a helpful machine that automates these repetitive tasks.

+## Things I want to know more about.